lubianat/quali_phd/manuscript.md

 Wikidata contains 2940 subclasses of "cell ([Q7868](https://www.wikidata.org/wiki/Q7868))" as of 8 December 2021.
-From those, 550 cell classes are specific for humans and 318 are specific for mice.
+From those, 550 cell classes are specific for humans, and 318 are specific for mice.
-As a comparison, as of 8 of December 2021, Wikidata has more cell classes than the Cell Ontology, which lists 2577 classes.
+As a comparison, as of 8 December 2021, Wikidata has more cell classes than the Cell Ontology, which lists 2577 classes.
-It is worth noticing that classes on the Cell Ontology are added after careful consideration by ontologists and domain experts, and should be considered of higher quality than the ones on Wikidata.
+It is worth noticing that classes on the Cell Ontology are added after careful consideration by ontologists and domain experts and should be considered of higher quality than the ones on Wikidata.

-From the 2940 cell classes on Wikidata, 2812 (95.6%) have been edited in some way by User:TiagoLubiana, and 1668 (56.7%) have been created by User:TiagoLubiana.
+From the 2940 cell classes on Wikidata, 2812 (95.6%) have been edited somehow by User:TiagoLubiana, and 1668 (56.7%) have been created by User:TiagoLubiana.
-Edits made to the cells were often connecting a dangling term, created automatically from an Wikipedia page to the cell subclass hierarchy, but also included adding of identifiers, images, markers and other pieces of information.
+Edits made to the cells were often connecting a dangling term, created automatically from an Wikipedia page to the cell subclass hierarchy, and included adding identifiers, images, markers, and other pieces of information.
 From the 1668 entities created, approximately 63 species-neutral cell types, 188 human and 188 mouse cell types were added based on PanglaoDB entries (total of 439).
-The remaining 1229 entries were created either directly via Wikidata's web interface or using the curation workflow described in this chapter.
+The remaining 1229 entries were created either via Wikidata's web interface or via the curation workflow described in this chapter.
-Theses statistics are a simple demonstration of how the curation system is efficiently contributing to the status of cell type information on Wikidata.
+These statistics are a simple demonstration of how the curation system efficiently contributes to the status of cell type information on Wikidata.

 ![Subclasses of "cell" on Wikidata](https://keep.google.com/u/0/media/v2/1WoYkTz0M-ew_Tay-DpmOr2zyyCalnmsyd_2Ysq3pyNaJ7R5CIQnfdvZTDviBcvc/18W-amXz1489obuE7Tqb-AQHZKa-x-aVaH7QsO3x7Cy7lz-4a6AMzaGdLffzB?sz=512&accept=image%2Fgif%2Cimage%2Fjpeg%2Cimage%2Fjpg%2Cimage%2Fpng%2Cimage%2Fwebp){#fig:subclass_of_cell width="85%"}